Clarvynn/.github/profile/README.md

 ## Why Clarvynn?

-Most observability solutions filter telemetry downstream—at collectors or backends.
+Most observability solutions filter telemetry downstream - at collectors or backends.
 By then you've already paid for network transmission, ingestion, and application overhead.

 Clarvynn governs upstream, at the source, before telemetry becomes expensive.